t-bast/bolts/bolt02/splicing-test.md

 In this scenario, a disconnection happens when both sides have sent and received `tx_signatures`.
 Both signers also send new signatures for additional changes to apply after their `tx_signatures`.
-The first signer has received the second signers `revoke_and_ack` message for the channel update.
+The first signer has received the second signer's `revoke_and_ack` message for the channel update.
 They are able to resume the signature exchange on reconnection.

 ```text